 - 1.1.
 A team can have as many members as they wish. - 1.2.
-Scoring roster will be limited to 8 racers. - 1.3.
-A roster form does NOT need to be submitted every round. - 1.4.
-Initial roster must be received prior to first official race day of a given round for scoring to start on the current race weekend. - 1.5.
-Any roster changes must be submitted prior to first official race day of a given round. - 1.6.
-A racer may choose to leave or change teams prior to Sunday race day or after Sunday race day. - 1.6.1.
+A team scoring roster will be limited to 5 racers. - 1.3.
+One substitution may be made to the team scoring roster per season. - 1.4.
+A roster form does NOT need to be submitted every round. - 1.5.
+Initial roster must be received prior to the first official race day of a given round for scoring to start on the current race weekend. - 1.6.
+Any roster changes must be submitted prior to the first official race day of a given round. - 1.7.
+A racer may choose to leave or change teams prior to Sunday race day or after Sunday race day. - 1.7.1.
 If a racer leaves a team for another team after qualifying is completed, the old team has until the start of race 1 on Sunday to fill the roster spot.